SalomeCodes/Practice/README.md

 Here I will place some projects that contain some of my practices, I like to practice my skills by doing things.

 ## Practice LINQ
 To practice some LINQ queries I've created a project with JSON data.
-In the Practice test project you're able to write some queries yourself.
-I'll add some test methods which will fail, but if you write the right query they will pass.
-Good luck!
+All the tests fail in the Practice.LINQ.Practice Assembly, try to make all the tests pass, by writing the right query.
+Good Luck!

 ### Change mock data
 To change the mock data with more records, you can change the mock file.
 I included a bigger file with 1000 mechanics, which is in the FileStorage assembly.